 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to legal excellence.
 Because Best Lawyers is based on an exhaustive peer-review survey in which almost 50,000 leading attorneys cast nearly five million votes on the legal abilities of other lawyers in their practice areas, and because lawyers are not required or allowed to pay a fee to be listed, inclusion in Best Lawyers is considered a singular honor.
 Corporate Counsel magazine has called Best Lawyers “the most respected referral list of attorneys in practice.”

-ShuffieldLowman’s four offices are located in Orlando, Tavares, DeLand, and Port Orange.
+ShuffieldLowman’s five offices are located in Orlando, Tavares, DeLand, and Port Orange.
 The firm is a 45 attorney, full-service, business law firm, practicing in the areas of corporate law, estate planning, real estate, and litigation.
 Specific areas include tax law, securities, mergers and acquisitions, intellectual property, estate planning and probate, planning for families with closely held businesses, guardianship and elder law, tax controversy – Federal and State, non-profit organization law, banking and finance, land use and government law, commercial and civil litigation, fiduciary litigation, construction law, association law, bankruptcy and creditors’ rights, labor and employment, and mediation.

 On June 27, 2020, Florida Governor Ron DeSantis signed House Bill 469 into effect, and it became law on July 1, 2020.
 The Bill amends Florida Statute §689.01 by removing the requirement that two witnesses must be present for a commercial or residential property lease to be valid.
 Prior to the amendment of the Statute, each of the parties were required to have two witnesses present when signing a lease for a term of more than one year.
 The House Bill provides that subscribing witnesses are no longer required to validate instruments conveying or pertaining to a lease of real property.